Manitouwaba Lake

 Description

 For a young couple with three children, building a cottage on Manitouwaba Lake was about more than a getaway—it was about continuing a family story.
-The new retreat would sit beside the parents’ legacy cottage in Parry Sound, and by merging two properties into one, the family created a site large enough to hold both heritage and future.
+The new retreat would sit beside the parents’ legacy cottage in Seguin, and by merging two properties into one, the family created a site large enough to hold both heritage and future.

 When Daymark was brought in, the design challenge was clear: how to create a modern family cottage that embraced the gradual slope of the land, maximized lakefront views, and felt naturally integrated into the wooded site.
 Rather than imposing architecture onto the land, Daymark used the site itself as the generator for the design.